ynput/ayon-documentation/website/docs/addon_usd_artist_get_started.md

 2. Make sure to add a _[Layer Break LOP](addon_usd_artist_houdini_workflow.md#layer-break)_.
 This special Houdini node breaks off the USD scene above it and from that moment on any changes on the existing hierarchy are just opinions that are overlaid on top of it.
 This means that when writing out a USD file now we're not re-exporting the geometry itself, but only any changes we make after the layer break.

-3. Apply your materials to the `char_hero/geo` meshes and make sure your materials are within `char_hero` group as well.
+3. Apply your materials to the `hero/geo` meshes and make sure your materials are within `hero` group as well.
 So usually you end up with:
 ```
-char_hero/
+hero/
     geo/
-       body   <- material 'char_hero/mtl/body_shader' applied
+       body   <- material 'hero/mtl/body_shader' applied
-       pants  <- material 'char_hero/mtl/pants_shader' applied
+       pants  <- material 'hero/mtl/pants_shader' applied
     mtl/
         body_shader
         pants_shader